shaun-c23/FAST_model/readME.txt

 g++ -std=c++17 -Xpreprocessor -fopenmp main.cpp -o main -lomp

-If you have problems compile the code because of -fopenmp or -lomp then try to compile with the added flag to specify the path:
+If you have problems compiling the code because of -fopenmp or -lomp then try to compile with the added flag to specify the path:

 g++ -std=c++17 -Xpreprocessor -fopenmp main.cpp -o main -L/usr/local/opt/libomp/lib -lomp